Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Cetus-Palca Stream Data

 Performed with the MMT's Hectochelle spectrograph \citep{szentgyorgyi_hectochelle_2011}, H3 consists of over 300,000 $\rm{R}=32,000$ spectra of MW halo stars selected from \textit{Gaia} parallaxes and Pan-STARRS \citep{chambers_pan-starrs1_2016} $r$-band magnitudes.
 H3 uses the \texttt{MINESweeper} pipeline \citep{cargile_minesweeper_2020} to derive stellar parameters such as metallicities, $\alpha$-abundances, radial velocities, and spectrophotometric distances, and we use the latter two properties to fill in the remaining dimensions for our cross-matched CPS stars.

 \citetalias{thomas_cetus-palca_2022} also identified 91 SEGUE \citep{yanny_segue_2009} stars with spectroscopic radial velocities as likely CPS members, and we include a subset of 22 of these stars that meet the other selection criteria imposed so far.
 Distances for these SEGUE stars are provided by the machine-learning model presented in \citetalias{thomas_cetus-palca_2022}.
-One star is duplicated in our SEGUE and H3 data, and we take the H3 values for its distance and radial velocity.
+One star is duplicated in our SEGUE and H3 data, and we take the H3 values for its distance and radial velocity, though both measurements are consistent between the surveys.

 Next, to obtain distances for the BHB stars that were not matched with H3 or SEGUE, we make use of the \citet{deason_milky_2011} relation between the color and absolute magnitude of BHB stars, re-calibrated for the \textit{Gaia} EDR3 photometric system by \citetalias{thomas_cetus-palca_2022}: